Android OS privacy settings: Tight level

 1. Open the Settings menu;

-5. If you want to completely disable notifications during sleep mode, tap Notifications on lock screen and select Don't show any notifications.
+4. If you want to completely disable notifications during sleep mode, tap Notifications on lockscreen and select Don't show any notifications.

 Downside: You will have to unlock your phone to read a notification.